drummeritus/boxes/CONTRIBUTING.rst

 Most of them should be just general best practises and not be surprising.
 Don't worry if you find them too complicated.
-It is OK leave the final touch to someone else.
+It is OK to leave the final touch to someone else.

 Writing code for Boxes.py
 -------------------------